Roadwork/dapr-js-sdk/README.md

 #### Listening to a method call

 On top of the invoking, this SDK also implements a trivial way to listen to app invocations.
-Instead of creating your own Express server, you can simply run the following commands which will listen to calls coming in on the provided endpoint.
+Instead of creating your own web server, you can simply run the following commands which will listen to calls coming in on the provided endpoint.

 ```javascript
 const invokerListen = (req: IRequest, res: IResponse) => { console.log(data); }